cfernandom/news-bot/docs/architecture/system-overview.md

 - Verification of robots.txt and policies
 - Extraction testing before activation
 - Health monitoring of existing sources

+#### Automated Scraper Generation (ASG)
+- Automated creation, validation, and deployment of new scrapers
+- Compliance-first approach with legal and ethical checks
+- Reduces scraper development time from days to minutes
+- Integrates with existing source validation and full-text extraction

 #### Full-text Extractor
 - Complete article content extraction